BlockABC/eslint-config-blockabc/readme.md

 ## FAQ
 1. Sequence in eslintrc's `extends` field is important.
 Your config should always be the last one in `extends` array. [https://github.com/eslint/eslint/issues/9191](https://github.com/eslint/eslint/issues/9191)
+2. You can run `eslint --print-config [file]` to see active eslint rules for specific file.

 ## Notable
 ### Vue